jackster0306/Snakee/README.md

 5. Open CW-Snake folder located in GribbleJack_Java19 folder in IntelliJ
 6. Go to File, project structure, SDKs and check the Java19 SDK is there.
 If not click the '+', locate the Java19 SDK and add it to the project
 7. In Project Structure go to Project and check it is sdk 19, if not find sdk 19 directory and select it
-8. Press the Play button located top right, next to the Run Game text and the game will run
+8. Open the Maven Tab, click CW-Snake, Plugins, javafx then double click javafx:run and the game will run
+9. After this, you can also press the play button top right to run the game

 ### How to Play
 When you run the game, a start screen will be loaded.
-Here you can change the settings using the provided drop-downs
+Here you change the settings using the drop-downs

-Enter you name in the text box provided in the start screen
+Enter your name in the text box at the top

-Click the Rules button if you are unsure on the rules at any time.
+Click the Rules button if you are unsure on the rules.
 Click the Leaderboard button, and it will take you to the high scores

 Press the Play button to start the game

-Use the arrow keys or WASD to move the snake.
-Avoid the bombs and walls, eat the food to gain score and a body part.
-Do not hit yourself, the game will end
+Use the arrow keys/WASD to move the snake.
+Avoid the bombs and walls, eat the food to gain score and body parts.
+If you hit yourself, the game ends

 When the game ends, your score and name will be displayed.
 There will be 2 buttons.
 The Play Again will restart the game.